chapinhall/empec/README.md

 * `run--01b--prep-acs1-data.Rmd` -- reads pulls of ACS1 microdata and develops necessary structures for use in the Small Area Estimation method
 * `run--01c--prep-cps-data.Rmd` -- reads pulls of CPS microdata (instructions provided above) and develops necessary structures for use in the "now-casting" method
 * `run--01d--prep-acs5-data.Rmd` -- adds onto the output from the `pull--acs5-general-data.R` script, adding some additional fields, and aggregating calculations and standard errors up to the PUMA level
-* `run--01e--prep-pop-by-age-data.Rmd` -- pulls data from the Census redistricting files, SF1 Census files, and ACS5 to get population by age group to use in projecting population counts for young children
+* `run--01e--prep-pop-by-age-data.Rmd` -- pulls data from the Census Demographic and Housing Characteristics File (DHC) and Census Summary File 1 (SF1) to get population by age group to use in projecting population counts for young children by the most recent year.
 * `run--02a--run-and-validate-SAE.Rmd` -- run a range of SAE specifications for a range of measures--including share of households by income-to-poverty ratio, and measures related to predicting CCDF eligibility--and examine their properties to gauge their individual reliability, and compare their output
 * `run--02b--run-and-validate-nowcasting.Rmd` -- run a range of "now-casting" analyses, apply them to baseline+SAE measures to estimate counts, and examine patterns and maps of the output.
 * `run--03a--postestimation-display-and-output.Rmd` -- after selecting sensitivities based on output guidance from the `02` scripts, this script examines patterns of the results, and outputs the final estimates in maps and Excel tables